DeepRank/deeprank2/docs/features.md

 - `res_charge`: The charge of the residue (in fully protonated state) in Coulomb (int).
 Charge is calculated from summing all atoms in the residue, which results in a charge of 0 for all polar and nonpolar residues, +1 for positive residues and -1 for negative residues.
 - `res_pI`: The isolectric point, i.e. the pH at which the molecule has no net electric charge (float).

-- `hb_donors` / `hb_acceptors`: The number of hydrogen bond donor/acceptor atoms in the residue (int).
+- `hb_donors`, `hb_acceptors`: The number of hydrogen bond donor/acceptor atoms in the residue (int).
 Hydrogen bonds are noncovalent intermolecular interactions formed between an hydrogen atom (partially positively charged) bound to a small, highly electronegative atom (O, N, F) with an unshared electron pair.

 #### Properties related to variant residues:
-These features are only used in SingleVariantQueries.
+These features are only used in SingleResidueVariant queries.

 - `variant_res`: One hot encoding of variant amino acid (size 20).
 - `diff_charge`, `diff_polarity`, `diff_size`, `diff_mass`, `diff_pI`, `diff_hb_donors`, `diff_hb_acceptors`: Subtraction of the wildtype value of indicated feature from the variant value.
 For example, if the variant has 4 hb_donors and the wildtype has 5, then `diff_hb_donors == -1`.